 Scroll through the latest trends on the TikTok FYP — updated monthly.

-TikTok had over 900 million worldwide users in 2024 — and this number is expected to climb to just over 900 million in 2024.
+TikTok had over 900 million worldwide users in 2025, signalling huge interest for the platform.
 Once assumed to be a social media platform that’s just for kids, the TikTok user base is diversifying fast with brands, influencers, YouTubers, parents, and even grandparents joining the fun.

 TikTok Trends are always changing, and brands wanting to make an impact on the social channel will want to make time to discover what’s trending on TikTok.
 Knowing what’s trending right now is key to creating videos that are engaging to audiences, and will inspire them to click on your link in bio.